universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

     - Reviewing
     - Job Options
     - Saving
-- SGE to Slurm Conversions
+- Slurm Job Types
     - SMP or Open MP Jobs
     - Open MPI and the ease of Ranks/node
     - Proxies and the changes in default behaviour
+- SGE to SLURM inherited Errors

 <p align="right">(<a href="#top">back to top</a>)</p>